marijnh/Eloquent-JavaScript/15_event.md

 expect, done with the `preventDefault` method.
 Instead, it is done by returning a non-null value from the handler.
 When you do that, the browser will show the user a dialog asking if are sure they want to leave the page.
-This mechanism ensures that a user is able to leave, even on malicious pages that would prefer to keep them there forever and force them to look at dodgy weight loss ads.
+This mechanism ensures that a user is always able to leave, even on malicious pages that would prefer to keep them there forever and force them to look at dodgy weight loss ads.

 {{id timeline}}